globalizejs/globalize/README.md

 Strengths of Using Globalize.

 - Based on CLDR data (largest and most extensive i18n repository).
-- No bugs due to outdated i18n content (it has no hard coded i18n data).
+- No bugs due to outdated i18n content (it has no hard-coded i18n data).
 - Consistency.
 Same results are obtained across browsers and on the server.
 - Support using multiple locales simultaneously.